How do I create and activate a new AWS account?

 - Open the Amazon Web Services (AWS) home page.

 - In Root user email address, enter your email address, edit the AWS account name, and then choose Verify email address.
-An AWS verification email will be sent to this address with a verification code.
+An AWS verification email is sent to this address with a verification code.

 Tip: For AWS Account name, use an account naming standard so that the account name can be recognized in your invoice or Billing and Cost Management console.
 If it's a company account, then consider using the naming standard of organization-purpose-environment (for example, ExampleCompany-audit-prod).
 If it's a personal account, consider using the naming standard of first name-last name-purpose (for example, paulo-santos-testaccount).
 You can change the account name in your account settings after you sign up.
 For more information, see How do I change the name on my AWS account?